How to Build an LS/VTEC Frankenstein Motor

 - With the camshafts installed, you can begin placing the caps.
 These are numbered and labeled from the factory with an I for intake or an E for exhaust, so it is pretty easy to figure out where they go.
 Then place the holders and tighten them following Honda's instructions.
 You will also want to make sure the cam seals stay beneath the first pair of caps.

 - Next up is the intake manifold and fuel assembly.
 As I mentioned previously, the benefit of using a pr3 head is you don't need to use a GSR intake manifold.
 Skunk2 makes an ITR style manifold that fits a p72 head, but that is a step worth skipping.
 Now you can use either an aftermarket intake manifold, an ITR manifold, or one from a B16.
 Besides being cheaper, a B16 manifold will make more power lower in the power band.
 The other options are designed for power higher in the powerband.
 For the gasket, I suggest the one from Hondata.
-Aside from producing a couple extra horse power, they are reusable and will save you money in the long run.
-The stock fuel rail is good for upwards of 500hp and aftermarket ones tend to be a headache.
+Aside from producing a couple extra horsepower, they are reusable and will save you money in the long run.
+The stock fuel rail is good for upwards of 500hp, and aftermarket ones tend to be a headache.
 Stick with OEM.
 To prevent the need to run extremely high fuel pressures, I also suggest upgrading your fuel injectors to 310cc ones.
-Once again, consult your manual and this part is pretty straightforward.
+Once again, consult your manual, and this part is pretty straightforward.

-- Now, onto installing the time belt.
+- Now, onto installing the timing belt.
 As mentioned previously, you need to use the same belt for the motor as the water pump you are using.
 Some people have reported that the ITR holds up best, so if you need to buy a water pump, that is the one you should buy.
 After making sure the motor is still at TDC, rotate the cam gears until they are also lined up.
 Slide it over the cam gears, then work down over the water belt and tensioner.
-Pull down on the tensioner until it is completley loosened and then tighten the bolt with the tension completely loose.
+Pull down on the tensioner until it is completely loosened and then tighten the bolt with the tension completely loose.
 Now you can slide the belt over the tensioner and finally the crank pulley.
 With the belt tight, tighten down the tensioner.
 Further instructions can be found in your manual.

-- To install the LS timing belt cover you will need to trim it over the oil pump before tightening it down.
+- To install the LS timing belt cover, you will need to trim it over the oil pump before tightening it down.
 After this, place the woodruff key in the crank pulley and tighten the pulley down.
 Place the alternator but don't tighten the bolts yet.
-First pull the belt over the alternator and crank pulleys and pry the alternator outwards, then tighten the alternator bolts.
+First, pull the belt over the alternator and crank pulleys and pry the alternator outwards, then tighten the alternator bolts.

 - Now you can install the valve cover.
-Replace all the gaskets with new ones to prevent leaks, but first make sure that all surfaces are clean.
+Replace all the gaskets with new ones to prevent leaks, but first, make sure that all surfaces are clean.
 Now you put on the valve cover and tighten it down.

 - The last step is to install the spark plugs and wires.
-This is simple maintenance, so if you are taking on this project I assume you know how to do this.
+This is simple maintenance, so if you are taking on this project, I assume you know how to do this.
 The main thing to note is that you have greatly increased the compression, so colder plugs are going to be needed.
 Start by moving down two steps and adjust accordingly.
 OEM spark plugs will perform just as well as after-market ones.